Monday, August 31, 2009

 Felix insisted that God would heal her, so we placed our hands on her head and meekly asked God to give her back her hearing.
 After a couple of minutes, when it was evident that nothing had happened, we backed away.
 Felix approached the woman and spoke to her softly in Shona.
 She turned and replied to him in Shona, attesting that she could hear again for the first time in years.

-Well, we were surprised--we never expected anything like this!
+Well, we were surprised—we never expected anything like this!
 So, was she really healed or not?
 There is no way to know for sure, but she sure seemed happy about the turn of events.
 Felix sat down with her and shared the story of Jesus with her.
-A few minutes later, she was praying herself inviting Jesus to be her savior.
+A few minutes later, she was praying herself, inviting Jesus to be her savior.
 So, maybe she had only been partially deaf, or not deaf at all.
 Who knows?
 But, did it really matter?
 What seemed to matter was that she was pleased and now claimed to be a member of God’s kingdom.
 To me, that is all that really counted.

-This was the first of several instances in which people claimed to be healed either as a directly or indirectly associated with our ministry.
+This was the first of several instances in which people claimed to be healed either directly or indirectly associated with our ministry.
 At the time, we remained skeptical, but began to report these "miracles" in our newsletters as this seemed to be what many of our "supporters" expected in the way of "good fruit," especially our American charismatic friends.
 We will discuss this as we begin to travel "The Tobacco Road."

 About another half mile and the road became impassable.
 We got out of the car and walked for about 15 minutes to Felix’s homestead.
 Taking in the beautiful scenery for a few minutes, we headed back to the car and arrived at the Hess farm just before noon.

-Hiking the trail to Felix’s home in Wedza.
+Hiking the trail to Felix’s home in Wedza

-The view from Felix’s place in Wedza.
+The view from Felix’s place in Wedza

-Pegi teaching at Hess Farm with Norman interpreting.
+Pegi teaching at Hess Farm with Norman interpreting

-Pegi with Norman and the kids at the Hess Farm.
+Pegi with Norman and the kids at the Hess Farm

 After lunch Dave took us down to the worker’s compound where his 30 farm workers and their families lived.
 Once there, we met Norman Kaliombe.
 Norman was Malawian-born and his father had been a Baptist pastor.
 For the last few years, Norman had been working on Dave’s dairy farm.
-But, when Dave discovered that Norman had graduated from a bible school, he took him off dairy duties and paid him as a full-time minister to the other workers.
-For the last few months, Norman had been leading bible studies on surrounding farms.
+But, when Dave discovered that Norman had graduated from a Bible school, he took him off dairy duties and paid him as a full-time minister to the other workers.
+For the last few months, Norman had been leading Bible studies on surrounding farms.

-He, Felix and I became instant friends and began discussing how we could begin evangelism and planting churches on each of the farms bordering Wedza.
+He, Felix and I became instant friends and began discussing how we could begin evangelizing and planting churches on each of the farms bordering Wedza.
 Norman was a quiet man and proficient in leading studies.
-He welcomed Felix’s evangelism skills and my ministry instruction.
+He welcomed Felix’s evangelistic skills and my ministry instruction.
 Before the afternoon was over, we had plans in place to reach a large portion of Wedza with evangelism, church "plants" and ministry training.

-As a beginning, Norman gathered all the women and children for a spontaneous bible lesson from Pegi.
+As a beginning, Norman gathered all the women and children for a spontaneous Bible lesson from Pegi.
 She quickly put together some visual aids.
 After she, Felix and I led off with some Shona choruses, she taught her first class in Africa.

 This show was on the road!